Allymonies/allymonies/README.md

 ### hiiii

 I'm Ally!
-My pronouns are she/her and I'm a Computer Science student at OSU.
-I make a lot of different things, ranging from Minecraft plugins, to websites, to games!
+My pronouns are she/her and I'm Software Engineer at AWS, a new grad CSE major from OSU.
+I love to make silly little projects!